 First off, don't chase them around in an effort to get it back.
-Dogs just love to play keep away, and chasing after the item increases its value in your dog's mind.
-Some dogs will even swallow items if they think you're about to take it away, which could cause them to choke or create an obstruction in their digestive tract.
+Dogs just love to play keep away and chasing after the item increases its value in your dog's mind.
+Some dogs will even swallow items if they think you're about to take them away, which could cause them to choke or create an obstruction in their digestive tract.

 - Bend down and pretend you've found something ABSOLUTELY AMAZING on the ground.
 Ooh and aaah over it, maybe even pretend it's something yummy and pretend to eat it.
 Dogs will often wonder what it is and come over and join you in investigating, dropping the item from their mouth in the process.